necordjs/schematics/README.md

 ### Unit Testing

-`npm run test` will run the unit tests, using Jasmine as a runner and test framework.
+`npm run test` will run the unit tests, using Jest as a runner and test framework.

 That's it!